August’s Theme: Figuring Out Food Labels

 - 3/4 of parents believed that the ‘immunity’ claim on a popular chocolate sugared cereal meant that eating this cereal would keep their child from getting sick.

 Granola bars, popular snack foods, and frozen meals have similar misleading health claims.
 Wouldn’t you think that “natural” granola bars, nut butters, frozen meals, and jams would be healthy?
 Not necessarily.
 The only way to know is to read the ingredient label—which I read on every food product I purchase.
 As a result of this habit I now make my own nut bars, granola bars, fruit snacks and even applesauce so I can feel good about the ingredients and the amount of sweeteners added.
-Here is a trail mix “granola” bar recipe that we love and a couple fruit and nut bar recipes that are staples at our house.
 As far as frozen meals—I stay out of the frozen food aisle all together unless I am buying frozen fruit, veggies, or meat.

 When I see the following claims I am automatically suspicious and always investigate further by following my easy rules for reading food labels before I purchase.

 Low-Fat or Fat-Free—When fat is removed sugar is usually added to preserve the taste.
 Fat is not the enemy we have believed it to be for the past 40 years.
 Rather, beware of the sugar.

 Multi-Grain—This claim simply means that there is more than one grain in the product.
 None of the grains are required to be “whole grains”—so refined white flour counts.
 It is not a useful claim….but man it sounds healthy, doesn’t it?